Nyala Paediatric Centre

 On the morning of 15 April 2023, armed conflict began in the streets of Sudan’s capital, Khartoum.
 Fighting has since spread throughout the country, and displaced millions.

 EMERGENCY immediately reshaped its activities in Sudan.
-In Nyala, the Paediatric Centre remains open, where we offer free treatment to children under the age of 14.
+In Nyala, the Paediatric Centre is closed.

-In recent days, conflict has resumed in Nyala, with some fighting taking place near our facility.
-On the morning of 22 August 2023, a rocket landed in the compound’s garden: fortunately there were no injuries, but the safety of our staff and patients is at its highest risk since the beginning of the war.
+On the morning of 22 August 2023, a rocket landed in the compound’s garden: fortunately there were no injuries, but the safety of our staff and patients was at its highest risk since the beginning of the war.
 Activities continued until October, when the Centre was looted and several staff members were arrested and later released without charge.
 Activities are suspended until the safety of staff and patients can be guaranteed.

 🔴 #Sudan: Following renewed fighting in Nyala, South #Darfur, this morning a rocket landed in the garden of EMERGENCY’s Paediatric Centre.